-If you take levothyroxine or an antacid that contains aluminum, calcium, or magnesium take them 2 hours before or after taking lanthanum.
+If you take levothyroxine, an antacid that contains aluminum, calcium, or magnesium, an antibiotic medicine (eg, ampicillin, tetracycline), blood pressure medicine, statins, or anti-malarials, take them 2 hours before or after taking lanthanum.

-If you are taking antibiotic medicines, take them at least 1 hour before or 4 hours after you take lanthanum.
+If you are taking antibiotic medicines (eg, ciprofloxacin or levofloxacin), take them at least 1 hour before or 4 hours after you take lanthanum.
 If you need help deciding the best time to take your other medicines, ask your doctor or pharmacist.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage forms (chewable tablets or powder):